Carpal Tunnel Syndrome

 Where is the Carpal Tunnel?

 Your carpal tunnel sits of the palm side of your wrist, and is a narrow tunnel that is formed between the bones and ligaments of the wrist/hand.
 Various tendons, blood vessels and a nerve pass through this space.
-When this nerve, called the Median Nerve, is compressed or irritated, it is called Carpal Tunnel Syndrome (CTS).
+And when this nerve, called the Median Nerve, is compressed or irritated, it is called Carpal Tunnel Syndrome (CTS).
 In the past it was one of the conditions that got a name RSI or Repetitive Strain Injury.

 Symptoms of CTS include;